cforbes1/Go-SQLMock-Test-Example/README.md

 ```

 ### Create Test Cases
 We want to know what cases will be successful and which cases will not be.
-In this example, we will keep track of a successful ID query, an unsuccessful ID query, and a query with a large ID value.
+In this example, we will test a successful ID query, an unsuccessful ID query, and a query with a large ID value.
+In each case, we will need the __name__ of the case (for easy identification), the __user__ we will insert and expect to receive from the mock database, the __ID__ we will be using for the query, and whether or not we __expect an error__.
 ```
 cases := []struct {
   name         string